ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 ### 2.2 Model Architecture

-The cloud coverage descriptor employs a U-Net [8] architecture with a ResNet50 backbone pretrained on ImageNet serving as the feature encoder.
+The CC model employs a U-Net [8] architecture with a ResNet50 backbone pretrained on ImageNet serving as the feature encoder.
 This encoder-decoder structure is specifically designed for dense prediction tasks, making it well-suited for pixel-level cloud segmentation.

 **Encoder (ResNet50 Backbone):** The ResNet50 encoder progressively downsamples input images while extracting hierarchical features at multiple scales.
 The pretrained weights provide robust low-level feature representations that transfer effectively to sky imagery, capturing edges, textures, and structural patterns essential for cloud boundary detection.